Reanalyzing DESI DR1: 4. Percent-Level Cosmological Constraints from Combined Probes and Robust Evidence for the Normal Neutrino Mass Hierarchy: Results

-As an additional test, we consider supplementing our CMB+BAO+FS likelihood with the CMB lensing auto-spectrum ($C_\ell^{\kappa\kappa}$), ignoring the cross-covariance term.
-This gives an upper bound on the possible improvement from a full $3\times 2~$ point analysis of the CMB lensing and DESI galaxy data.
-Since this leads to a considerable improvement in bounds on the growth of structure, it should also lead to improved neutrino mass constraints \textit{if} the neutrino information content is dominated by the clustering signal.
-As shown in Appendix~\ref{sec:yes_lens}, our neutrino mass bounds improve only marginally, however, which implies that most of our constraining power arises from three-dimensional correlations and the measurements of the shape and geometry parameters such as $\Omega_m$ and $H_0$.
+{As an additional test, we consider supplementing our CMB+BAO+FS likelihood with the CMB lensing auto-spectrum ($C_\ell^{\kappa\kappa}$), employing the full covariance of all lensing observables described in Section~\ref{sec:data}.
+Since this leads to a considerable improvement in the bounds on the growth of structure, it should also lead to improved neutrino mass constraints \textit{if} the neutrino information content is dominated by the clustering signal.
+In practice, our neutrino mass bounds are essentially unchanged in both background models ($M_\nu<0.049$ versus $0.049$ eV in $\Lambda$CDM, and $0.078$ versus $0.077$ eV in $w_0w_a$CDM; cf.\ Table~\ref{tab:mnu}), which implies that most of our constraining power arises from three-dimensional correlations and the measurements of the shape and geometry parameters such as $\Omega_m$ and $H_0$.}

 Upon promoting $\Lambda$CDM to $w_0w_a$CDM, the constraints on neutrino masses relax considerably.
-In particular, geometry-based neutrino mass probes\footnote{Strictly speaking, it is impossible to separate large-scale structure effects due to gravitational lensing from the CMB likelihood, so the demarcation into geometry- and clustering-based probes used here is somewhat imprecise.} (CMB, BAO, and SNe) are consistent with both the normal and inverted hierarchy within $2\sigma$.
-However, the constraints tighten by $24\%$ when adding the full-shape DESI datasets to the BAO and CMB datasets.
-We find 95\% CL upper limits on $M_\nu$ of $0.095$ eV when including either the CMB lensing auto-spectrum or the FS 2D data.
-While the statistical significance of these bounds is not particularly large, these limits formally exclude the inverted hierarchy at more than the $2\sigma$ level, \textit{even within the extended cosmological model}.
-Notably, this statement is possible only when including the full-shape datasets and using the one-loop bispectrum likelihood (see Appendix~\ref{sec:yes_lens}).
-Furthermore, the fact that our result is robust to exchanging the CMB lensing auto correlations for the projected statistics $[C_\ell^{gg},C_\ell^{g\kappa}]$, implies that the bounds are not majorly impacted by the $A_L$ anomaly~\cite{Green:2024xbb}.
+In particular, geometry-based neutrino mass probes\footnote{Strictly speaking, it is impossible to separate large-scale structure effects due to gravitational lensing from the CMB likelihood, so the demarcation into geometry- and clustering-based probes used here is somewhat imprecise.} (CMB, BAO, and SNe) are consistent with both the normal and inverted hierarchy within $2\sigma$. {However, the constraints tighten by $37\%$ when adding the full-shape DESI datasets to the BAO and CMB datasets, yielding the 95\% CL upper limit $M_\nu < 0.077$ eV for our baseline combination, which is essentially unchanged ($M_\nu < 0.078$ eV) upon further adding the CMB lensing auto-spectrum.
+These limits exclude the inverted hierarchy floor, $M_\nu \geq 0.098$ eV~(eq.~\eqref{eq:floor}), at $98.3\%$ CL (${\approx}2.4\sigma$), \textit{even within the extended cosmological model}. {This exclusion level is computed directly from the Markov chains, as the posterior probability of exceeding the inverted-hierarchy floor, $p(M_\nu > 0.098~{\rm eV}) = 0.017$, which we translate into an equivalent (two-tailed) Gaussian significance.} Notably, this statement is possible only when including the full-shape datasets.
+Furthermore, the fact that our result is essentially unchanged by the addition of the CMB lensing auto-correlations suggests that the bounds are not majorly impacted by the $A_L$ anomaly~\cite{Green:2024xbb}.}